jorislimonier/deploy-ml-model/README.md

 ### Create a ML model

 The ML model is a basic `LogisticRegression` algorithm from `scikit-learn` on the Iris dataset.
 The algorithm and the data don't matter much in this project as this is the part I am most comfortable with.
 On the deployment part, however, I am way more uncomfortable.
 I never learnt such things as dockerizing, setting up instances or using the cloud.
-Here is the code to classify
+Here is the code to perform classification:

 ```python
 # Load iris data